 About the issue

 Children and teens spend significant time in school.
-Teachers and others who interact with students daily are in a prime position to recognize the signs of suicide risk, and to make appropriate referrals.
-School personnel need effective training to help them build the skills and confidence to identify and assist vulnerable youth in seeking help.
+Teachers and others who interact with students daily are in a prime position to recognize the signs of suicide risk and to make appropriate referrals.
+School personnel need regular training to help them build the skills and confidence to identify and assist vulnerable youth in seeking help.
 School policies that address suicide prevention, intervention and postvention help to eliminate confusion over educator roles and the referral process.
-They empower and support school personnel to better support students and families at risk and those who are affected by suicide.▲ Back to Top
+These policies also empower and support school personnel to better support students and families at risk and those who are affected by suicide.▲ Back to Top

 Where we stand

 AFSP urges that states require regular suicide prevention training for teachers and other school personnel who interact regularly with students so that they may assist vulnerable youth in accessing the services they need.
 Training school personnel to understand suicide risk builds the skills needed to know when and how to refer students to an appropriate health or mental health professional.

 Prevention efforts must also include educating students on the signs and symptoms of mental health conditions and suicide risk and empowering them to know when and how to reach out for help when they notice warning signs or risk factors in themselves or their peers.